yawankoma/User-Onboarding-With-Device-Preparation/README.md

 ## Project Overview

 Amanda Mensah joined S.K.O Corporation and required a fully configured corporate workstation.
 Rather than manually setting up her device, the IT Administrator leveraged Windows Autopilot to deliver a zero-touch provisioning experience.
-Upon first boot, Amanda signed in with her corporate credentials and received a fully managed Windows 11 environment — with Microsoft 365 apps deployed and her device automatically enrolled into Intune — without any hands-on IT configuration at the endpoint.
+Upon first boot, Amanda signed in with her corporate credentials and received a fully managed Windows 11 environment — with Microsoft 365 apps and Google Chrome deployed and her device automatically enrolled into Intune — without any hands-on IT configuration at the endpoint.

 ---